+Garrett Motion Inc.

+Date: February 27, 2020 By: /s/ Olivier Rabiller

 Olivier Rabiller

-By: /s/ Olivier Rabiller

-Gar rett Motion Inc.

 President and Chief Executive Officer

 Pursuant to the requirements of the Securities Exchange Act of 1934, this report has been signed below by the following persons on behalf of the registrant and in the capacities and on the dates indicated.